Caffeine-Free Coffee Alternatives

 1. Dandy Blend

-Dandy Blend is a caffeine-free and gluten-free coffee alternative that contains five ingredients: barley, rye, dandelion, chicory and beet roots.
+Dandy Blend is a gluten-free and caffeine-free coffee alternative that contains five ingredients: barley, rye, dandelion, chicory and beet roots.
 While barley and rye DO contain gluten, this product does not contain barley and rye, but rather water extracts from processing.
 You can read more about this on their website.
-Dandy Blend is a great coffee alternative because it actually tastes like coffee.
+Dandy Blend is a great caffeine-free coffee alternative because it actually tastes like coffee.
 It’s a powder that can be used just like a caffeine-free instant coffee.
-It’s a great coffee alternative if you’re missing the taste of coffee.
+It’s a wonderful caffeine-free coffee alternative if you’re missing the taste of coffee.

 2. Herbal Tea

-There are SO many different options to choose from, making herbal tea a wonderful coffee alternative.
+There are SO many different options to choose from, making herbal tea a wonderful caffeine-free coffee alternative.
 My favorite brand is Traditional Medicinals - they have so many different herbal teas to choose from that not only taste great but have specific health benefits as well.
-Whether you’re looking to lower inflammation with a turmeric tea, support digestion with a peppermint or ginger tea, or relax with a cup of chamomile or lavender tea you can really have fun trying out a few to find your favorites.
+Whether you’re looking to lower inflammation with a turmeric tea, support digestion with a peppermint or ginger tea, or relax with a cup of chamomile or lavender tea you can really have fun trying out a few to find your favorite herbal tea as a caffeine-free coffee alternative.

 3. Golden Milk